AppalachiaInteractive/com.appalachia.vscode.extension_manager/README.md

 Private Extension Manager will periodically check your installed extensions for updates and notify you if any are found.
-You can adjust the check interval or disable it with the `privateExtensions.updateCheckInterval` setting.
+You can adjust the check interval or disable it with the `com-appalachia-vscode-extension-manager.updateCheckInterval` setting.

 The Private Extensions sidebar panel will also indicate any extensions with new versions with a green arrow.
 Clicking it will update the extension.